 For new buildings you will need to use the following forms:

-- Individual house – form H1
+Individual house – form H1

-- Apartments – form H2
+Apartments – form H2

-- Commercial premises – form C
+Commercial premises – form C

 Without this declaration being made, you will lose the benefit of exemption from taxe foncière.
-If you are late with the declaration, the exemption will only run from the period after 31st December of the year following the deposit of the declaration.
+If you are late with the declaration, the exemption will only run from the period after 31 December of the year following the deposit of the declaration.
 Also a fine may be imposed.

-To complete the form, refer to the information in your building permit (showing surface area, use etc).
-You should address the declaration to the Centre des Impots Fonciers for your area.
+To complete the form, refer to the information in your building permit (showing surface area, use etc) You should address the declaration to the Centre des Impots Fonciers for your area.

 You should always pay tax bills promptly as you will otherwise incur penalties which will be added on to the reminder bill.
 It is not uncommon for owners of French property not to receive their tax bills.
-If this happens you should write to the appropriate authority by recorded delivery informing them you have not received a bill and asking them to send it, otherwise you may have great difficulty convincing them that you are not liable for the late payment charge.
+In this case you should write to the appropriate authority by recorded delivery informing them you have not received a bill and asking them to send it, otherwise you may have great difficulty convincing them that you are not liable for the late payment charge.

 Ask your legal adviser to obtain previous tax bills from your vendor so that you are aware what your annual outgoings are likely to be and who to write to in the event of a query.

-© France Legal 2016
+© France Legal Ltd 2021